fridamariejoergensen/CSS_project/content/network-analysis.md

 <img src="/images/edge_weight_distribution_network.png"     />
 <i>Figure 6.
 Distribution of all edge weights in log-log scale.</i>

 We can see that the distribution of all edge weights (both in- and out-edges) is heavy tailed as well, due to the almost straight line occuring in log-log scale.
-Since the slope of the line decreases as more weights are considered, it means that most edges has a small weight.
-But large edge weights occur infrequently, for instance the weight on the edge going from Harry Potter to Albus Dumbledore (the number of times Albus is referred to on Harry's wiki page).
+Since the slope of the line decreases as more weights are considered, it means that most edges have a very small weight.
+Large edge weights occur infrequently, but are very large compared to the majority of weights.
+An example of an infrequent and large weight is the edge going from Harry Potter to Albus Dumbledore (the number of times Albus is referred to on Harry's wiki page).

 ## **Clustering coefficient**
 To investigate whether there are groupings in the Harry Potter network, we calculate the clustering coefficient.
 The clustering coefficient describes how much nodes tend to cluster together.
 A high clustering coefficient would mean that there are groups where the nodes have a high density of edges between them.
 Since our network is a weighted, directed graph, we used the [networkx average clustering function](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.cluster.average_clustering.html#networkx.algorithms.cluster.average_clustering) which handles both the weight and the directed edges, when calculating the clustering coefficient.
 The average clustering coefficient is: